xmos/lib_ethernet/doc/rst/lib_ethernet.rst

 The RMII transfers data using 2 bit words (half-nibbles) in each direction, clocked at 50 MHz to achieve 100 Mb/s data rate.

 An enable signal (TXEN) is set active to indicate start of frame and remains active until it is completed.
-A common clock signal clocks nibbles (TXD[1:0]) at 5 MHz for 10 Mb/s mode and 50 MHz for 100 Mb/s mode.
+A common clock signal clocks 2 bits (TXD[1:0]) at 5 MHz for 10 Mb/s mode and 50 MHz for 100 Mb/s mode.
 The RXDV signal goes active when a valid frame starts and remains active throughout a valid frame duration.
-A common clock signal clocks the received nibbles (RXD[1:0]).
+A common clock signal clocks the received half-nibbles (RXD[1:0]).

 Note that either half of a 4-bit port (upper or lower pins) may be used for data or alternatively two 1-bit ports may be used.
 This provides additional pinout flexibility which may be important in applications which use low pin-count packages.
 Both Rx and Tx have their port type set independently and can be mixed.
 Unused pins on a 4-bit port are ignored for Rx and driven low for Tx.